pyeventsourcing/eventsourcing/README.md

 ## SQLite environment

-Configure "production" environment using SQLite infrastructure.
+Configure "production" environment using SQLite infrastructure (which keeps stored events in an SQLite database).
 The example below uses zlib and AES to compress and encrypt the stored events.
 An in-memory SQLite database is used, but it would work the same way if a file path were set as the `SQLITE_DBNAME`.

 ```python
 import os